charles-schleifer/22q_hoffman/22qPrisma_preprocessing/README.md

    * --bold_nuisance "m"=movement, "V"=ventricles, "WM"=white matter, "WB"=whole brain (i.e., global signal regression, include with caution), "1d"=first derivatives of previous regressors
    * these options would lead to a BOLD output that is smoothed, bandpass filtered, and nuisance regressed based on movement, ventricles, white matter, and global signal.
    * frames flagged for motion are still included in this image.
      * if doing further analysis outside of QuNex (e.g. with ciftiTools), you will need to read the relevant movement file from images/functional/movement/boldn.scrub to exclude frames flagged for motion (i.e., frames where the column "use"==0)

+### Notes:
+* these steps run much more quickly than the HCP steps
+* outputs are in the images directory
+* logs are in the same format as prior steps
+* "--bolds" string specifies bold names (from session_hcp.txt) to process, separated by commas